 Those all blank rows would result in no stitches being knit, essentially a 2 row “free” carriage pass, and are removed.
 The repeat is now also capable of being knit twice as wide if desired, adding the hand technique on tuck folds

 Below the edited repeat begins design using one pixel per stitch and per row.
 “Automatic” wrap happens as one row is knit, while the next preselects an extra needle.
 The yarn travels under the extra needle prior to its being knit on the next pass from the opposite side.
 There will still be an eyelet, a bit larger than hand wrapping, but smaller than without any wrap at all.
 The EON pixels in the center of the shape are tucked.
-For that to happen the knit carriage needs to have the cam buttons switched from slip to tuck, and back to slip after the 2 row sequence.
-The fabric fold out to the knit side.
-The EON (every other needle) set at the top of the shape are knit is slip stitch setting, resulting in the fabric folding in to the purl side.
-Process could be reversed to have each fold to the opposite side of the knit.
+For that to happen the knit carriage needs to have the cam buttons switched from slip to tuck, and back to slip after the 2-row sequence.
+The fabric folds out to the knit side.
+The EON (every other needle) set at the top of the shape is knit in the slip stitch setting, resulting in the fabric folding into the purl side.
+The process could be reversed to have each fold to the opposite side of the knit.

-An added alternative for fold lines: create outside crease transferring EON to make a row of eyelets, create inside crease by knitting the desired row double row of with 2 strands of garment yarn.
-“Automatic” repeat must be adjusted accordingly, whether by re drawing or punching, or using cam settings for the correct stitch formation.
+An added alternative for fold lines: create outside crease transferring EON to make a row of eyelets, create inside crease by knitting the desired row double row with 2 strands of garment yarn.
+“Automatic” repeat must be adjusted accordingly, whether by redrawing or punching, or using cam settings for the correct stitch formation.

 I usually sample my repeats by using hand selection and holding before committing to drawing on mylar or punching holes.
-The former are hard to get, the latter time consuming to punch, and “repairs” are more difficult when there are that many holes side by side.
 An even number of rows is required in this technique.